true-north-engineering/pbz-educ/lab3/SOLUTIONS.md

 Run the `podman-compose up -d` command again, wait for database to reestablish its connection and send the request to `http://localhost:8080/actuator/health`.
 Verify that everything is back to normal.

 Now we will write some probes ourselves.
-Go to the `tn.pbz.educ.lab3.resource` package and create three classes: `AlwaysUpHealthIndicator`, `AlwaysDownHealthIndicator` and `DatabasereadinessHealthIndicator`.
+Go to the `tn.pbz.educ.lab3.resource` package and create three classes: `AlwaysUpHealthIndicator`, `AlwaysDownHealthIndicator` and `DatabasereadinessIndicator`.
 They should all implement the `HealthIndicator` interface.

 1) `AlwaysUpHealthIndicator` should be implemented in a way that it always returns `"status": "UP"` response
 2) `AlwaysDownHealthIndicator` should be implemented in a way that it always returns `"status": "DOWN"` response
-3) `DatabseReadinessHealthIndicator` will be our custom database readiness probe implementation.
-Implement it so that it runs a query `SELECT COUNT(*) FROM person WHERE id = 1` and that it gives following responses based on the result:
+3) `DatabseReadinessIndicator` will be our custom database readiness probe implementation.
+Implement it so that it runs a query `SELECT COUNT(*) FROM person` and that it gives following responses based on the result:
 ```
 {
 	"status": "UP",